 Our headsets were designed and developed in Texas & are proudly made in the USA by active pilots that actually fly.

 - Noise Cancelling Microphone – Our exceptionally high quality noise cancelling microphone makes a big difference in its ability to filter out cockpit noise.
 The CQ1 microphone element is also the smallest on the market.

-- Microphone length – The microphone boom is longer than many competitors.
+- Microphone length – The microphone boom is longer than most competitors.
 This is quite a big deal for many pilots.